umbraco/UmbracoDocs/15/umbraco-cms/reference/configuration/cache-settings.md

 description: Information on the Cache settings section
 ---

-# Cache settings
+# Cache Settings

 {% hint style="info" %}
 Are you looking for the **NuCache Settings**?

 While most cache configurations are under the `Umbraco:CMS:Cache` settings node, a few remain under `Umbraco:CMS:NuCache`.
-[Learn more about this at the bottom of this article](#nucachesettings).
+[Learn more about this at the bottom of this article](#nucache-settings).
 {% endhint %}

 ## Seeding settings